xMartin/php-introduction/06_builtin_functions_and_classes.md

 //now print the date in a format that's common in the USA echo $towel_day_afternoon->format("F j Y, g:h a") .
 PHP_EOL;

-//now print it as an ISO-8601 timestamp, PHP has a shortcut for that echo $towel_day_afternoon->format("c") .
+//now print it as an ISO-8601 time stamp, PHP has a shortcut for that echo $towel_day_afternoon->format("c") .
 PHP_EOL;
 ```